11jem/jsproj-forkify/README.md

 # forkify

 [Forkify](https://forkifyproject-jem.netlify.app) is a recipe website built using the MVC architecture.
 Recipes are from the forkify [API](https://forkify-api.herokuapp.com/api/v2/recipes/).
+Alternate link for the site can be found [here](https://11jem.github.io/jsproj-forkify/).

 ## Features